mmu-dermatology-research/isic_duplicate_removal_strategy/README.md

 ## 3. Training Image Files Deleted

-The table below shows a summary of all the files you can download from this repository containing lists of the image file names of the images that were deleted using the above duplicate removal strategy:
+The table below shows a summary of all the files you can download from this repository containing lists of the image file names of the images that were deleted using the above duplicate removal strategy.
+Note that for items 6 to 11 the *Select > within groups > Select all but neweset* option was used in FSlint to mark files for deletion.

 Order | Filename                                                 | Delete Count
 ----- | ---------------------------------------------------------| ------------